-The Management Zone will submit any recommended revisions to the EAP to the Executive Officer of the Central Valley Water Board (these recommendations may be submitted by letter or as part of an EAP status report).
+The Management Zone will submit any recommended revisions to the EAP to the Executive Officer of the Central Valley Water Board (these recommendations may be submitted by letter or as part of an EAP status report - see Section 5.4).
 Unless the Central Valley Water Board objects to the recommended revisions to this EAP, the Management Zone will begin implementation of the revised EAP within 60 days of submittal.